parth7stark/MMA_GravitationalWave/README.md

 7. Once the run begins, two output files will be generated for each client and server in your working directory:
 `<job-name>-err-<job_id>.log` (error logs) and `<job-name>-out-<job_id>.log` (output logs).
 Additionally, the job's output files will be saved in the log output directory specified in your configuration file.

+## Usage on Polaris
+Polaris compute nodes do not have network access to the event fabric's port.
+Therefore, an HTTPS proxy is required.
+While this will be set up in the future, as a workaround, you can run the server or detector on the **login node**.

+Modification to above usage steps:

+**Step 1:** Clone repo (no change)

+**Step 2:** Download dataset and checkpoints (no change)

+**Step 3:** Build the Apptainer image:

+    * Apptainer Setup

+    Polaris employs **Apptainer** for container management.
+To set up Apptainer, run:

+    ```bash
+    ml use /soft/modulefiles
+    ml load spack-pe-base/0.8.1
+    ml load apptainer
+    ml load e2fsprogs
+    apptainer version #1.2.2
+    ```

+    * Build the Apptainer image:

+    ```bash
+    apptainer build MMA_GW_Inference_miniapp.sif apptainer/MMA_GW_Inference_miniapp.def
+    ```

+**Step 4:** Update configurations

+Update the configurations for the server and detectors as described in the previous steps.
+Ensure the paths in the config files point to the appropriate locations on your system.

+**Step 5:** Start container on login node

+To start the server or detectors, execute the following commands from the login node.

+    * To start server, run:

+    ```bash
+    apptainer exec --nv \
+    MMA_GW_Inference_miniapp.sif \
+    python /app/examples/octopus/run_server.py --config <absolute path to FL server config file>/FLserver.yaml
+    ```

+    * To start Detector X, run:

+    ```bash
+    apptainer exec --nv \
+    MMA_GW_Inference_miniapp.sif \
+    python /app/examples/octopus/run_detector.py --config <absolute path to FL detectorX config file>/detectorX.yaml
+    ```

+## Usage on Delta AI

+Since Delta AI is an **ARM64 architecture machine**, so the Apptainer definition file must be updated to use a base image and install libraries compatible with the ARM64 architecture.

+The remaining steps are the same as those for Delta or Linux x86 architecture.

 ## Todo List and Project Plan